nguyensjsu/sp19-281-ace-traordinary/docs/Project_Journal.md

 3. Once you sign in, you can see a list of images posted by all users.

 4. Upload a picture.
-It will be shown under My Images and also will be visible to all other users.
+It will be shown under "My Images" and also will be visible to all other users.

 5. Purchase an image